allure-framework/allure-vsts/details.md

 **Please note** that due too some limitation in the current version of Team Services API the Allure Generate Build Step will only generate the Allure report and save it as a build artifact.
 To enable "Open Allure Report" option you will need to add additional build step to publish the report somewhere.
 For instance you can create a simple Azure Web App and upload reports there using Build Task extension like [FTP Upload](https://marketplace.visualstudio.com/items?itemName=januskamphansen.ftpupload-task).
 You website should support HTTPS.

-When you have your website up and running we will use "https://[BaseUrl]/$(Build.BuildNumber)" to open a report for the corresponding build.
+When you have your website up and running we will use url like https://[BaseUrl]/$(Build.BuildNumber) to open a report for the corresponding build.
 You will need to set BaseUrl property on the Allure settings page in the Project settings:

 ![Allure Reports Settings](images/allure-reports-baseurl.png)